1 position currently open

 - Educates direct reports on all department and agency policies and procedures.

-Education: A Bachelors’s or advanced degree and equivalent coursework in Early Childhood Education is required.
+Education: A Bachelor or advanced degree and equivalent coursework in Early Childhood Education is required.
 Head Start / Early Head Start Program experience is preferred.
+Directors with VPK experience are welcome and encouraged to apply!

 Experience / Credentials: A Director’s Credential is required for this position.
-At least 1-year of experience working with preschool children and 1-3 years of supervisory experience is required.
+At least 1-year of experience working with preschool children and 1-2 years of supervisory /managerial experience is required.

-Required Licenses, Certifications, and/or Registrations: Applicants must have a current Florida Driver’s license, reliable transportation, satisfactory criminal records check for abuse and neglect, negative TB skin test, drug testing as required, and state-required minimum vehicle insurance and uninsured motorist insurance.
+Required Licenses, Certifications, and/or Registrations: Applicants must have a current Florida Driver’s license, reliable transportation, satisfactory criminal records check for abuse and neglect.

 Specialized Knowledge and Skills: Applicants must meet all Department of Children and Families requirements for employment and must have completed the forty-hour (40) childcare class.